 Jetty is the flagship restaurant of the Harbor hotel and offers the best of fine dining.
+The restaurant lies close to some of the beaches of Southampton and is decorated in a maritime theme.
 Alex Aitken, a staple of the New Forest will serve some of the most exquisite cuisine.
 The floor to ceiling windows at this Michelin star restaurant will only add to the experience.
 There are few better places in Southampton for seafood and you will not be disappointed with your experience.
 A great place to celebrate special events, the restaurant has a long list of wines and beverages to pair with your incredible food.
 The price is on the higher side as you would expect from a Michelin star restaurant, but their Sunday Lunch menu is a more affordable option if you want to give them a try.
 Make sure you also check out the tasting menu and local produce menus that Jetty is known for.

 Sakura Southampton Japanese Restaurant